PeterCamilleri/CX16/docs/vm_ip.md

-  clc                    ; Add in the base value. adc     vm_base sta     d1pra          ; Switch in the desired ram bank. rts
+  clc                    ; Add in the base value. adc     vm_base sta     d1pra          ; Switch in the desired ram bank.
+: rts
 ```

-Including the overhead of a _jsr_, this routine consumes 46 clock cycles.
+Including the overhead of a _jsr_, this routine consumes 18 or 51
+clock cycles, depending if the page is constant or being changed .

 [Back to the Top](#the-vm-instruction-pointer)